Search for Schools and/or

 Certification requirements for library teachers vary among states.
 Some require a bachelor's degree and regular state teacher certification.
 Others require library teachers to have a master's degree in library science or a master's degree in education (MEd).

-Master's programs in library science and education prepare you for the job in different ways.
+Master’s programs in library science and education prepare you for the job in different ways.
 A library science degree will prepare you for library jobs outside of the educational system, while an education degree will better equip you to move into other teaching positions in your school.
-Check your state Department of Education for more information on requirements in your area and choose your major based on your career goals.

 If you choose a library science program, you are sure to take classes in the following disciplines: